 SummaryTexas Health Presbyterian Hospital Dallas has critical care physician specialists (intensivists) available to patients in the hospital medical and surgical intensive care units 24 hours a day.
 The program has been in the medical intensive care unit since 2008 but expanded into the surgical intensive care unit in January 2013.
 Since program implementation, the medical intensive care unit had a 2-year period without a ventilator-associated pneumonia; the central line infection rate is below the national average, medical intensive care unit readmissions have declined, blood glucose control has improved 80 percent, and the medical intensive care unit length of stay has been decreased by 2 days.
-The facility has collaborated with physicians to establish Accountable Clinical Management Committees, which oversee quality, strategy, finance, and operations of the medical intensive care unit and surgical intensive care unit using the intensivists as physician leaders.
+The facility has collaborated with physicians to establish Accountable Clinical Management Committees, which oversee quality, strategy, finance, selection of capital equipment, and operations of the medical intensive care unit and surgical intensive care unit using the intensivists as physician leaders.
 All members of the team are accountable for patient outcomes.

 Developing OrganizationsTexas Health Presbyterian Hospital Dallas